Christian Frei

-Christian Frei (born 1959 in Schönenwerd, Solothurn) is a Swiss filmmaker and film producer.
+Christian Frei (born 1959 in Schönenwerd, Switzerland) is a Swiss filmmaker and film producer.
 He is mostly known for his films War Photographer (2001), The Giant Buddhas (2005) and Space Tourists (2009).

-Frei has been an associate lecturer on Reflection Competence at the renowned University of St. Gallen since 2006.
-From 2006 to 2009 he was president of the “Documentary Film Commission” for the film section of the Swiss Federal Office of Culture, and since August 2010 he has held the position of President of the Swiss Film Academy.
+Frei has been an associate lecturer on Reflection Competence at the University of St. Gallen from 2006 to 2023.
+From 2006 to 2009 he was president of the "Documentary Film Commission" for the film section of the Swiss Federal Office of Culture, and from 2010 to 2022 he had held the position of President of the Swiss Film Academy.